 - Threatening (either orally or in writing) to damage a facility or infrastructure;

 - Operating an aircraft in a manner that reasonably may be interpreted as

 suspicious, or posing a threat to people or property;

 - Attempting to enter, or entering, a restricted area without authorization, and

 attempting to impersonate authorized personnel.

-Suspicious activity can be reported by contacting the proper authorities or the Arkansas State Fusion Center by e-mail at firstname.lastname@example.org.
+Suspicious activity should be reported to local law enforcement or the Arkansas State Fusion Center at email@example.com.

 When reporting suspicious activity, give the most accurate description possible of the

 - The date, time, and location of the activity;